South Georgia Lost Giants

 31 December, 2028

-South Georgia’s Lost Giants is another British Antarctic Survey “Wild Water Whales” project studying the recovery of whales from historical exploitation in South Georgia.
+South Georgia’s Lost Giants is part of the British Antarctic Survey’s “Wild Water Whales” project studying the recovery of whales from historical exploitation in South Georgia.

-The project aims to conduct the first dedicated survey of Antarctic blue whales in South Georgia waters since whaling, estimating how many blue whales use these waters, which oceanic areas are important for them and identifying conservation and protection measures.
+The Lost Giants project aims to conduct the first dedicated survey of Antarctic blue whales in South Georgia waters since whaling, estimating how many blue whales use these waters, which oceanic areas are important for them and identifying conservation and protection measures for this critically endangered whale.

-The South Georgia Lost Giants project aims to use innovative whale tracking technology to acoustically locate Antarctic blue whales in the waters around South Georgia and conduct the first dedicated survey of Antarctic blue whales at this former whaling ground, using pioneering cetacean-centered science (acoustic detections to measure distribution, sighting surveys to measure density, photo-identification to identify individuals, UAV to measure body size and document feeding behaviour, satellite tracking of whale movements and skin biopsy to identify the sex of individuals.
+The project will use innovative whale tracking technology to acoustically locate Antarctic blue whales in the waters around South Georgia and conduct the first dedicated survey of Antarctic blue whales at this former whaling ground, using pioneering cetacean-centered science: acoustic detections to measure distribution, sighting surveys to measure density, photo-identification to identify individuals, drones to measure body size and document feeding behaviour, and satellite tracking of whale movements and skin biopsy to identify the sex, pregnancy status and genetic identity of individuals.

-This project will involve international collaborators from the following institutes: the Scottish Association for Marine Science, the International Fund for Animal Welfare, the University of Washington, and the Southwest Fisheries Science Center.
+This project will involve international collaborators from the following institutes: the Scottish Association for Marine Science, the International Fund for Animal Welfare, the University of Washington, the Southwest Fisheries Science Center, the Australian Antarctic Division, the Department of Forestry, Fisheries and the Environment, the University of Hamburg and the University of Pretoria.

 The project is also very grateful to the Government of South Georgia and the South Sandwich Islands for providing significant logistical support.